anakin004/Linux-Labyrinth/README.md

 - **PostgreSQL**: A powerful relational database management system used to store application data.
 - **Maven**: The build tool used for managing dependencies, compiling, testing, and running the application.
 - **Docker**: Used optionally for setting up PostgreSQL in a containerized environment, making the setup process easier.
+- **Azure**: A cloud computing platform that offers a variety of services to help users build, run, and manage applications

 ## Important Notes